outscale-dev/npyscreen/README.md

 You might also like to look at http://excess.org/urwid/

-Compared to oscscreen, urwid is more like a traditional, event-driven gui library, and targets other display devices as well as curses.
+Compared to osc_npyscreen, urwid is more like a traditional, event-driven gui library, and targets other display devices as well as curses.